Solve Complex Digital Challenges with a UX Strategy Sprint

 Once everyone is aligned on the problem statement and the current state of the digital experience (if applicable), we work together to identify high-value design opportunities and key areas of improvement.

 We then diverge to individually ideate on potential solutions for each opportunity.
 Participants sketch or write their ideas and share them with the group.
 We also encourage them to bring inspiring examples from within (or outside) the industry.
-This participatory approach ensures that the team considers a diverse set of views and inspirations.
+This participatory approach ensures that the team considers diverse views and inspirations.

 Phase 3: Concept Design and Testing